JetBrains/amper/docs/Documentation.md

 _Note: Currently only *.property files are supported._

 #### Internal dependencies
-To depend on another Pot, use a relative path to the folder which contains the corresponding `Pot.yaml`.
+To depend on another Module, use a relative path to the folder which contains the corresponding `module.yaml`.
 Internal dependency should start either with `./` or `../`.

 Example: given the project layout